Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/properties/relations.rst

 .. figure:: /images/rigging_armatures_bones_properties_relations_group-list.png

-   The Bone Group data-ID.
+   The Bone Group data ID.

-To assign a selected bone to a given bone group use the *Bone Group* data-ID.
+To assign a selected bone to a given bone group use the *Bone Group* data ID.

 Object Children